jrcdsf/personia/README.md

 POST http://localhost:8080/login

-JSON body:
+Example body:
 `{
 "email": "jose@fakeemail.com",
 "password": "123456"
 }`

-NOTE: the token returned in the response will be automatically set for the next options due to Postman automation
+NOTE: the token returned in the response will be automatically set for the next options due to Postman automation.

 - Now you can use the option **Create hierarchy** to setup your company hierarchy:

 POST http://localhost:8080/employees

-JSON body:
+Example body:
 `{
 "Pete": "Nick",
 "Barbara": "Nick",